optuna/optunahub/docs/source/index.rst

       pip install optunahub

 Load the package you want from the OptunaHub registry.
-In the next example code, you will load the ``SimulatedAnnealingSampler`` from the `samplers/simulated_annealing <https://hub.optuna.org/samplers/simulated_annealing/>`__ package.
+In the next example code, you will load the ``AutoSampler`` from the `samplers/auto_sampler <https://hub.optuna.org/samplers/auto_sampler/>`__ package.
+The details for ``AutoSampler`` can be found in `this article <https://medium.com/optuna/autosampler-automatic-selection-of-optimization-algorithms-in-optuna-1443875fd8f9>`__.

 .. code-block:: python